fbpx

 Dave’s passion was volunteering countless hours at Ondessonk.
 Dave and Kathi helped with programs, cooking, and working in the Stables.
 They were ready to help whenever Gene Canavan (then Camp Director) called upon them.

 Dave helped Gene create the first Friends Weekend.
-Dave’s favorite things at Camp were the campfires and the singing.
+His favorite things at Camp were the campfires and the singing.
 He could sing all night around the campfires plus make up the scariest ghost stories.
 (In Boot Camp, Dave was a member of the Navy’s Blue Jacket Choir.)
 He served on Camp’s Board of Directors and received an award as volunteer of the year.
 Dave truly loved Camp.

 Louis Jay Hall